prehren/something-of-crunch/_posts/2023-12-11-generalist-journals.md

 ![Figure 1.
 Mean proportion of articles from philosophy's five major sub-fields across across 22 top generalist journals (SL&M = Philosophy of Science, Logic and Mathematics).](https://raw.githubusercontent.com/prehren/something-of-crunch/71c6d36bf8de523c44411387ea3607a661e1ce1b/assets/images/2023-12-11/fig1.png)

-<p style="text-align:center;">Figure 1.
+<p style="text-align:center; font-size: 0.75em;">Figure 1.
 Mean proportion of articles from philosophy's five major sub-fields across across 22 top generalist journals (SL&M = Philosophy of Science, Logic and Mathematics).</p>

 How unusual is this?
 Perhaps the LEMM-ing fields are just more popular than the other sub-field clusters, in general?
 No. Figure 2 shows their proportions across the remaining 198 (non-top and/or non-generalist) journals in my data.
 Here, the five sub-field clusters are spread more or less evenly.